Gabriel loves to cook all kinds of foods, from baking to a full roast dinner and, of course, burgers.

 Healthy treats or snacks don't have to be boring, long-winded, or take ages to prepare.
 In fact, the above chicken wrap was prepared by my six-year-old.
 It consists mainly of leftover chicken from yesterday's Sunday lunch.
 Admittedly, I sliced the avocado and the rest she took from the fridge.
 Voilá!
 A healthy snack in minutes.

-I'm not really the frozen-yogurt-or-Ryvita-cracker-type person, but I do believe in choosing healthier options for our kids—most of time.
+I'm not really the frozen yogurt-or-Ryvita-cracker-type person, but I do believe in choosing healthier options for our kids—most of the time.
 I'm not a killjoy.
 There are plenty of snacks in our house that we enjoy on the weekend.
 I love peanuts and I have probably eaten my weight in KP salted nuts, but gladly that's been over years and not a few months.
-I adore chips with bbq sauce, and a bacon sandwich is my favourite weekend brunch (admittedly, sometimes it's two bacon sandwiches).
+I adore chips with bbq sauce, and a bacon sandwich is my favorite weekend brunch (admittedly, sometimes it's two bacon sandwiches).

 The thing is that your kids are not and should not be on a diet.
 They should be eating a normal, balanced diet: plenty of fresh fruit and vegetables, lean meats, good carbs, and protein.
 High-fat and high-salt foods are for special treats.
 Healthy eating must be taught by your example to your kids.
 Many foods are naturally healthy, and if you continue to read my snacks list, you'll see nothing out of the ordinary.
 The food listed is readily available, and there's nothing odd or weird or anything you haven't heard of before.
 Anyway, you get my drift, so let's have look at some fun tasty healthy snacks for our kids.

 My Top Ten Healthy Snacks

 - Natural peanut butter (no added sugar) with carrot and cucumber sticks.
-I like to had a few ritz crackers too.
+I like to have a few ritz crackers too.

 - Scramble eggs (allow one per person) using a small knob of butter melted in the pan, add eggs, and scramble.
 Serve on a slice of wholemeal toast.